-Stephanie Jones’ childhood resonated with the sound of music.
+Stephanie Jones’ childhood resonated with the sound of music from a very young age.

-From a young age, she played many instruments, including the piano, violin, viola, saxophone and the flute.
-But it was the guitar, with its captivating range of sounds and versatility, that especially appealed to her.
-It quickly became her first love.
+She played many instruments, beginning first with the piano, and progressing to the violin, viola, saxophone and flute.
+However, it was the guitar with its captivating range of sounds and great versatility that especially appealed to her, and it quickly became her first love.

-Stephanie is currently studying for a Masters degree in Classical Guitar Performance with Professor Thomas Müller-Pering at the prestigious University of Music Franz Liszt in Germany.
+Stephanie Jones is an active soloist and chamber musician who is currently based in Germany.
+She has recently finished her Masters and is currently studying a Konzertexamen in Classical Guitar Performance with Thomas Müller-Pering at the prestigious University of Music Franz Liszt.

-In 2014, Stephanie graduated from the Australian National University (ANU) with First Class Honours, where she studied with Professor Timothy Kain.
-Following this, she was awarded a Friends of the School of Music Transition Scholarship to assist her in launching her album “Colours of Spain.”
-For this work, she was awarded the Clifford Hocking Scholarship at the Mount Beauty Music Festival, and was nominated for the Freedman Fellowship at the Music Trust.
-Stephanie was awarded an Australian Music Foundation Scholarship in 2015, which included a performance at Wigmore Hall in London.
+In 2014, Stephanie graduated from the Australian National University with First Class Honours.
+Over the previous four years, Stephanie was studying with the renowned Timothy Kain and Minh Le Hoang.
+Following this, she was awarded a Friends of the School of Music Transition Scholarship to assist her in a series of projects following her graduation.
+Stephanie underwent a successful Australian-Wide Tour which helped launch her new CD “Colours of Spain.”
+She was also awarded the Clifford Hocking Scholarship as part of the Mount Beauty Music Festival, and nominated for the Freedman Fellowship through The Music Trust.
+In 2015, Stephanie was awarded an Australian Music Foundation Scholarship, which included a performance at Wigmore Hall in London.

-In 2013, Stephanie won a John Wallis Scholarship on behalf of the Canberra/Versailles Association, and the Friends of the School of Music Travel Grant to study with exceptional teachers and to perform throughout Spain and France.
 In 2010, Stephanie was awarded the Royal Schools Anniversary Scholarship and the Harmony Endowment Undergraduate Scholarship to study at the ANU.
+Furthermore, in 2013, Stephanie was presented with a John Wallis Scholarship on behalf of the Canberra/Versailles Association, and the Friends of the School of Music Travel Grant to study with exceptional teachers and perform throughout Spain and France.

 Stephanie has released two albums, “Colours of Spain” (2015), and “Bach, the Fly, and the Microphone” (2009).